 The wind faculty seeks to train students to become all-round musicians capable of functioning in all areas of the professional practice: from musical orchestras to big bands through to jazz, fusion, pop and Latin ensembles, both live and recorded.
 Students gain experience in a variety of musical situations, with ensemble playing, solo performance and improvisation as focal points.
 Separate courses are offered for lead trumpet and lead alto, these are unique in Europe.

-The members of the trombone section are Bert Boeren, Martijn Sohier, Ilja Reijngoud, Erik van Lier, Martin van den Berg, and Jilt Jansma.
-Bill Reichenbach, Bart van Lier, Adrian Means and Robin Eubanks were guest teachers in the past years.
+The members of the trombone section are Bert Boeren, Martijn Sohier, and Ilja Reijngoud.
+Nils Wogram, Bart van Lier, Adrian Mears, Wycliffe Gordon and Robin Eubanks were guest teachers in the past years.

 1. Playing skill

 a.
 The committee will choose from three pieces from the standard jazz repertoire (theme and improvisation) of different character, tempo and key, prepared by the candidate, in which he/she shows the committee both command of the instrument and a reasonable rhythmic, harmonic and melodic understanding.
 In playing these pieces improvisation must be an important factor.
 For candidates who give priority to playing in an orchestra there are also possibilities.
 In this case improvisatorial skills are less important.

 b.
 The candidate must also play written material, e.g. jazz solos, jazz etudes and/or classical etudes (bring four copies of sheet music for the examination committee).